genericmoniker/mirror/README.md

 ### Activity

-Fitbit step count for the data.
+Fitbit step count for the day.

 1. Go to https://dev.fitbit.com/apps, logging in with your Fitbit account.
 1. Click on "Register a new app"